Same-Sex Partners Joining Temporary Visa Holders in the U.S.

 Exploring Options for Unmarried Couples

-However, as has been seen above, certain types of partnerships and civil unions are legally recognized domestically but they do not have comparable status as marriage in the case of immigration.
-Therefore, if you and your partner have not pledged to formally get married, your partner will not be able to have a visa that allows him/her to enter the UAE based on your immigration status.
-However, there are alternative routes to explore:
+As noted above, certain types of partnerships and civil unions receive legal recognition domestically but do not have the same status as marriage for immigration purposes.
+Therefore, if you and your partner have not committed to formally marrying, your partner cannot obtain a visa to enter the U.S. based on your immigration status.
+Alternative routes may be available.

 Option 1: Marriage in a Same-Sex Marriage-Friendly Location